Cleveland Metroparks Zoo: The Sarah Allison Steffee Center for Zoological Medicine

 As part of CMZ's focus on conservation, the Zoo constructed the Steffee Center for Zoological Medicine in September 2004.
 The center hosts medical, laboratory and surgical suites, in addition to a ward and quarantine area.
 Its veterinary hospital is equipped with the first CT scanner for use in a zoo hospital.
 Located in a nearby pavilion is the Reinberger Learning Lab, where Zoo patrons can learn about veterinary care at every stage of an animal's life.
-The Learning Lab offers interactive, hands-on educational displays as well as views into surgical suites where visitors may observe treatment procedures in progress.
+The Learning Lab offers interactive educational displays as well as views into surgical suites where visitors may observe treatment procedures in progress.

 African Savanna and Ben Gogolick Giraffe Encounter

 Consisting of several large yards, the African Savanna features a variety of mammals and birds.
 The exhibit houses animals such as Masai giraffes, Hartmann's mountain zebras, bonteboks, ostriches, white-backed vultures as well as several species of African storks and geese.
 In 2015, the Ben Gogolick Giraffe Encounter was completed, and visitors are now able to purchase leaves to feed the giraffes.